mapninja/Earthsys144/GLOSSARY.md

 ## Field Calculator

 A tool in GIS software, especially QGIS, used to create new fields, update attribute values, and perform calculations using expressions.

+## Flow Accumulation

+A raster hydrology layer that counts how many upstream cells drain through each cell.
+High flow-accumulation values often indicate where water is likely to concentrate into channels or streams.

+## Flow Direction

+A raster hydrology layer that records the downslope direction water would flow from each cell.
+Flow direction is derived from a DEM and is used to trace drainage paths and delineate watersheds.

 ## Foreign Key